5-list-coloring planar graphs with distant precolored vertices: The conjecture of Albertson

-Let $M$ be the set consisting of $V(P)$ and of all vertices with list of size three adjacent to $P$.
-Suppose that a vertex $w$ has at least three neighbors in $M$.
-Since both $p_0$ and $p_1$ have degree at least three, we can assume that $w$ is adjacent to $p_0$, $p_1$ and $v_1$.
+Let $M$ be the set consisting of $V(P)$ and of all vertices with lists of size three adjacent to $P$, i.e., $M\subseteq\{v_s,p_1,p_0,v_1\}$.
+Suppose that a vertex $w$ has at least three neighbors in $M$; note that $w\not\in V(H)$ by \refclaim{cl-v-chords}.
+If $w$ is adjacent to $v_s$ and $p_0$, then since $x$ has a neighbor in $V(H)$, we have $x\not\in V(\cin_{p_0p_1v_sw}(G))$, and since $p_1$ has degree at least three, Lemma~\ref{lemma-critface} implies that $w$ is also adjacent to $p_1$.
+Hence, by symmetry, we can assume that $w$ is adjacent to $p_0$, $p_1$ and $v_1$.
 By the previous paragraph, $w$ is not adjacent to $x$, and thus $|S(w)|=3>|S(v_1)|$.
 Let $c$ be a color in $S(w)\setminus S(v_1)$.
 Let $G'=G-p_0$ and let $L'$ be the list assignment such that $L'(w)=\{c\}$, $L'(v_1)=S(v_1)\cup\{c\}$ and $L'$ matches $L$ on all other vertices.
 Then $G'$ is not $L'$-colorable, and thus one of the configurations $K$ drawn in Figure~\ref{fig-albimpob} appears in $G'$.
-Observe that \refclaim{cl-v-2chord}, \refclaim{cl-v-chords} and \refclaim{cl-v-common} imply that $G'=K$.
+Observe that \refclaim{cl-v-2chord}, \refclaim{cl-v-chords}, \refclaim{cl-v-septri} and \refclaim{cl-v-common} imply that $G'=K$.
 Since $w$ has degree at least five and $|L'(v_1)|=3$, this is only possible if $K$ is \ob{V1}, \ob{V3a}, \ob{V3'a} or \ob{V3'b}.
 However, the corresponding graph $G$ is easily seen to be $L$-colorable, which is a contradiction.